rayane-boufenghour/superplanify/docs/domain/model/future/poll.md

 ## Future Direction

-Polls may be used to support decisions such as postponing a class, choosing a new time slot, or validating participant availability.
+Polls may be used to support decisions such as postponing a class, addind a new event, or validating participant availability.

 A poll result may trigger an approval workflow before the schedule is officially updated.